thunderbird/webext-docs/changes/beta102.rst

 messageDisplay API
 ==================
-* Added :ref:`messageDisplay.open` to open messages in tabs or windows
+* Added :ref:`messageDisplay.open` to open messages in tabs or windows.